63rd Berlin International Film Festival

-The 63rd annual Berlin International Film Festival took place in Berlin, Germany between 7 and 17 February 2013.
-Chinese film director Wong Kar-wai was announced as the President of the Jury and his film The Grandmaster was the opening film of the festival.
-The Golden Bear was awarded to the Romanian film Child's Pose directed by Călin Peter Netzer, which also served as the closing film.
+The 63rd annual Berlin International Film Festival took place in Berlin, Germany, between 7 and 17 February 2013.
+Chinese film director Wong Kar-wai was announced as the president of the jury and his film The Grandmaster was the opening film of the festival.

+The Golden Bear was awarded to Child's Pose directed by Călin Peter Netzer, which also served as the closing film.

 The French documentary filmmaker Claude Lanzmann was awarded with the Honorary Golden Bear.
 Italian actress Isabella Rossellini and German film director Rosa von Praunheim were awarded with the Berlinale Camera.

-Competition

-Jury
+Juries

 The following people were on the jury for the festival: